The Bankrate promise

 First-Time Homebuyer Tax Credit

 To qualify, you must be a first-time homebuyer (or have not owned a home in the past three years), or purchasing a home in a special “Targeted Area” or a veteran.
-The home’s price also needs to fall within purchase limits for the county, which range from $294,600 for a single-family home in Sussex County to $696,656 for a four-unit home in New Castle County.
-Your income also must be within the household income limits, which differ by county and household size and whether you’re buying in a Targeted or Non-Targeted Area.
+The home’s price also needs to fall within purchase limits for the county, which range from $311,979 for a single-family home in Sussex County or Kent County to $726,059 for a four-unit home in New Castle County.
+Your income also must be within the household income limits.
+Here’s a breakdown of the differences based on area and size of household:

 Other first-time homebuyer loan programs

-First-time homebuyers in Delaware can look into other loan programs backed by the government, such as FHA, VA or USDA loans.
+First-time homebuyers in Delaware could be eligible for other loan programs backed by the government, such as FHA, VA or USDA loans.
 These programs are popular with those who have lower credit scores or can’t afford a high down payment.
 Fannie Mae and Freddie Mac also back conventional loans with down payments as low as 3 percent, which can be another option for first-time buyers.
 To learn more about these types of loans and more, take a look at Bankrate’s first-time homebuyer loans and programs guide.

 As you reach out to mortgage lenders and consider your loan options, keep the Delaware State Housing Authority’s loans and assistance program in mind, as they can help you get into a home sooner and for less money upfront.
 You can also connect with one of the agency’s partner lenders to get the process started.
-Whichever offer you end up choosing, compare quotes from at least a few lenders to help ensure you snag the best mortgage rate.
+Compare quotes from at least a few lenders to make sure you get the terms that best fit your financial needs.
+When you find a mortgage rate and offer that look especially attractive, ask your lender about a rate lock.